2022–23 Florida A&M Rattlers basketball team

 The 2022–23 Florida A&M Rattlers basketball team represented Florida A&M University in the 2022–23 NCAA Division I men's basketball season.
-The Rattlers, led by sixth-year head coach Robert McCullum, played their home games at the Al Lawson Center in Tallahassee, Florida as members of the Southwestern Athletic Conference.
+The Rattlers, led by sixth-year head coach Robert McCullum, played their home games at the Al Lawson Center in Tallahassee, Florida as members of the Southwestern Athletic Conference (SWAC).

+The Rattlers finished the season 7–22, 5–13 in SWAC play, to finish in eleventh place.
+They failed to qualify for the SWAC tournament, as only the top eight teams make it.

 Previous season

-The Rattlers finished the 2021–22 season 13–17, 11–7 in SWAC play to finish in fourth place.
+The Rattlers finished the 2021–22 season 13–17, 11–7 in SWAC play, to finish in fourth place.
 As the No. 4 seed, they were defeated by No. 5 seed Alabama A&M in the quarterfinals of the SWAC tournament.